crcn/beet/README.md

 -----

 - Need to debug on Linux.
+- ability to call "beet add" without directory (look at CWD)
 - Ability to add github repos AND listen for commits + restart.
 - Move config.json from global -> local OR assign beets to "collection" of running apps (yeah... that sounds better).
 This allows beet to be used in code.